myfitnesspal/ios-sdk-public/README.md

 pod 'MyFitnessPalSDK', :git => 'https://github.com/myfitnesspal/ios-sdk-public.git'
 ```

-## Installation with Framework
+## Manual Installation
-Open the MyFitnessPalSDK workspace and build the MyFitnessPalSDK (framework) target.
-Drag and drop the `MyFitnessPalSDK.framework` into your Xcode project.
+Open the MyFitnessPalSDK workspace and build the MyFitnessPalSDK-Universal target.
+Then drag and drop the `MyFitnessPalSDK.framework` into your Xcode project.

 ## Usage
 Update your app delegate to include creation of an `MFPSession` object and a URL handler.